SoftCircuits/WebScraper/README.md

 After creating an instance of the `Scraper` class, you set the `Url` property to the URL you want to scrape.
 This property can be set to a regular URL.
 The URL can also contain a `{page}` tag.
 For targets that involve multiple pages, this tag will be replaced with the current page number.
 We'll discuss this a little more later.

 The URL can also contain user tags.
 In the code above, two user tags are defined, `{location}` and `{category}`.
 These tags will also be replaced with data that you supply.
-We will discuss this further a little later.
+We will also discuss this a little more later.

 #### ContainerSelector

-For now, just expect the library to replace this tag with the current page number.
+The `ContainerSelector` property is a string *selector* that identifies the elements on the page that contain all the items to be scraped.
+Selectors used by WebScraper are similar to CSS or jQuery selectors.
+There is a section on WebScraper selectors below.
+For now, just know that selectors describe specific elements on a page.

+The container narrows down the area to be searched when looking for data to scrape, and so it makes the code a little more efficient.
+But `ContainerSelector` is the only selector that is optional.
+If it is not provided, then the entire page is the container.

+#### ItemSelector

-The other
+The `ItemSelector` property identifies